vanjohnson879/frontline-cloud-doc/content/tutorials/gradle/index.md

 {{< include introduction.md >}}

 There are multiple ways to create a Gatling artifact, which will be used by FrontLine to launch a run.
-We can use either a build tool (Maven, Sbt, Gradle) or the Gatling bundle.
+You can use either a build tool (Maven, Sbt, Gradle) or the Gatling bundle.

 In this tutorial, we'll use the Gradle build tool, so make sure you have Gradle configured.
-We'll use Gradle from the terminal, but you can also do it easily with an IDE like IntelliJ.
+You'll use Gradle from the terminal, but you can also do it easily with an IDE like IntelliJ.

 ## Download the sample Gatling simulation